ben-turner/node_redis/README.md

 First of all, we want to split small parts of our libraries into others so that we're both able to use the same code.
 Those libraries are going to be maintained under the NodeRedis organization.
-This is going to reduce the maintenance overhead, allows others to use the very same code, if they need it and it's way easyer for others to contribute to both libraries.
+This is going to reduce the maintenance overhead, allows others to use the very same code if they need it, and it's way easier for others to contribute to both libraries.

 We're very happy about this step towards working together as we both want to give you the best redis experience possible.